 Employees may file a charge of discrimination and harassment, whether or not your organization is investigating the matter.
 The United States Equal Employment Opportunity Commission (EEOC) has several local field offices.
-Employees can reach the nearest EEOC field office by calling their toll-free number or visiting EEOC.gov.
+Employees can reach the nearest EEOC field office by calling their toll-free number or visiting the EEOC website.